kappasov/kappasov.github.io/about.md

 permalink: /about/
 ---

-{% include image.html url="/images/avatar.png" caption="A sassy caption here" width=300 align="right" %}
+{% include image.html url="/images/avatar.png" caption="I am doing tactile fingerspelling" width=300 align="right" %}

 In tactile sensing research, I want to understand the working principle of “dark sense” or “muscular sense”, introduced by the physiologist Ivan Sechenov  in the 1860s.